janwilmans/wtl-and-friends/README.md

 # PropertyGrid

 Original source code from Bjarke Viksoe.
-Modernized and updated for use with [WTL 10](https://www.nuget.org/packages/wtl/) and published at <https://www.nuget.org/packages/WTLPropertyGrid/>
+Modernized and updated for use with [WTL 10](https://www.nuget.org/packages/wtl/) and published in a [nuget package](https://www.nuget.org/packages/WTLPropertyGrid/).

 The library was also reworked to work with vs2019, /c++latest and /permissive-.